tusonggao/dnn-watermarking-resources/README.md

-# DNN Watermarking Research Resources
+# Awesome DNN Watermarking Research Resources
 This Github repo collects helpful resources we found for the research topic **DNN Watermarking**.

 We will take efforts to continuously updated on a *weekly* basis.